parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 - Wear sensible footwear, not spending too much time in high heels.
 See the College of Podiatry website (listed below) for more information on choosing shoes.
 - Don’t let your socks bunch up and rub on your feet.
 Avoid seams or elastic cutting into your skin; elastic-free socks are available.
 - Apply caution in communal areas: shared showers (e.g. at the gym) and swimming pool areas are associated with foot infections.
 - If you notice a problem with your feet, such as an infection, get it treated promptly so it does not develop complications.
 Some treatments are available from the pharmacy, or you can see your GP or practice nurse.
-In some cases you will be referred to a foot specialist, known as a podiatrist.
+In some cases, you will be referred to a foot specialist, known as a podiatrist.

 <div class="video-container">
 <iframe